Cooking hard-boiled eggs in the Instant Pot gives you the equivalent of hard-steamed eggs, which makes it easy to peel the shells off.

 - Make sure the vent lever is set to Sealing.

 While the eggs are cooking, put about 2 cups of ice cubes in a medium bowl and add cold water to cover.

-When the Instant Pot beeps that the eggs are finished cooking:
+When the Instant Pot beeps 10 times to indicate that the eggs are finished cooking:

 - Manually vent the Instant Pot.
 Do not let the pressure release naturally.

 - Remove the steamer basket and put the eggs in the ice bath.